simonwilliams-icl/example/README.md

 # example
 Example repository

-This is an example repository to get used to pushing and pulling from Git
+This is an example repository to get used to the different Git commands, for example: pushing and pulling from GitHub